 When I Get Curious I Honour My Wiring and Pay Attention

 Kelly McGonigal, psychologist, Stanford University educator and author of one of my all-time favourite books, The Upside of Stress, shared in a course I took that “acceptance transforms the inner experience.”
-Acceptance of what is, diverts energy from raging against or resisting to looking for the next right step I can take.
+Acceptance of what is diverts energy from raging against or resisting to looking for the next right step I can take.
 I give myself permission to love myself exactly where and how I am and to tell the truth about it all.

 The limitations or boundaries in my life around my ability to work invite me to be resourceful and to use my time wisely.
 As a highly sensitive, introverted and anxious person who has lived with chronic pain and autoimmunity most of my life, I’ve built a slow business that allows me to work from home, affords the flexibility to put my health and family first and to do work that brings me pleasure, engagement, and meaning (three routes to happiness!).

 Loving a child who struggles or doesn’t fit easily into school/systems in place can feel challenging and emotional at times.
 Moving into a position of curiosity helps me love my children wholeheartedly, listen well and pay attention.
 Being present to my family’s needs also naturally limits the time and energy I can invest in work and this invites me to continually sift through all the noise and shiny ideas to focus on my voice and vision and the work that lights me up and has the biggest impact on my community.
 I can let go or outsource the rest.
-I can’t do everything I want but if I let go of the belief that my life and business “should” look like anyone else’s, I can nonetheless get creative about how I show up, share my mission, and enjoy myself along the way.
+I can’t do everything I want but if I let go of the belief that my life and business “should” look like anyone else’s, I can nonetheless get creative about how I show up, share my mission, and pick up joy along the way.

-Honouring my wiring and limitations also includes mindful awareness of what stress feels like in my body and engaging my senses to regulate my nervous system – the warmth of sun on my face, inhaling favourite scents, savouring food, enjoying healthy touch and fun textures, listening to the wind roaring through the trees or to the bluejays fighting over peanuts in my back yard.
+Honouring my wiring and limitations also includes mindful awareness of what stress feels like in my body and engaging my senses to regulate my nervous system – the warmth of the sun on my face, inhaling favourite scents, savouring food, enjoying healthy touch and fun textures, listening to the wind roaring through the trees or to the bluejays fighting over peanuts in my back yard.
 The reality of my life in this season is that I’m doing less but paying attention more.

 There are many more examples I’d wanted to explore but I’ve maxed out my resources for today and will let this be enough.
 I invite you to share a key takeaway in the comments or perhaps an experience of choosing to shift from judgement into curiosity when facing some kind of constraint in your life and how that opened you up to new creative solutions or unexpected possibilities.